$\overline{M}_{0,n}$ is not a Mori Dream Space: Proof of Theorem

 Let $N'=N/N''$ be the quotient group and let $\pi$ be the projection map.
 Then we have the following: \begin{enumerate} \item $N'$ is a lattice; \item $N'$ is spanned by the vectors $\pi(e_{n_i})$, for $i=1,2,3$; \item $a\pi(e_{n_1})+b\pi(e_{n_2})+c\pi(e_{n_3})=0$. \end{enumerate} It follows at once that the toric surface with lattice $N'$ and rays spanned by $\pi(e_{n_i})$ for $i=1,2,3$, is a weighted projective plane $\bP(a,b,c)$.

-To finish the proof of the theorem, we apply Prop. \ref{toric} inductively to a sequence of lattices $N_j$, $j=1,\ldots,n-4$, obtained by taking the quotient of $N$ by a sublattice spanned by the first $j-1$ vectors of the sequence \eqref{axfafgfgfg} (arranged in any order) and sets of rays $\Gamma_j$ obtained by projecting the rays of the fan of $\oLM_n$.
-More precisely, we do an induction backwards, by starting with a canonical simplicial structure on the fan of a complete (hence, projective) toric surface $X_{n-4}$ with data $N'=N_{n-4}$, $\Gamma_{n-4}$.
+To finish the proof of the theorem, we apply Prop. \ref{toric} inductively to the sequence of lattices $N_j$, $j=1,\ldots,n-4$, obtained by taking the quotient of $N$ by the sublattice spanned by the first $j-1$ vectors of the sequence \eqref{axfafgfgfg} (arranged in any order) and the sets of rays $\Gamma_j$ obtained by projecting the rays of the fan of $\oLM_n$.
+More precisely, we do a backwards induction, by starting with the canonical simplicial structure on the fan of the complete (hence, projective) toric surface $X_{n-4}$ with data $N'=N_{n-4}$, $\Gamma_{n-4}$.
 It remains to notice that we have a regular map $X_{n-4}\to\bP(a,b,c)$ obtained by dropping all vectors in $\Gamma_{n-4}$ except for $\pi(e_{n_i})$ for $i=1,2,3$.
 Clearly, the map is an isomorphism on the open torus; hence, there is a birational morphism $\Bl_e X_{n-4}\to\Bl_e\bP(a,b,c)$.
 The result of applying induction is a sequence of toric morphisms

-such that the rational map $\Bl_e X_i\to\Bl_e X_{i-1}$ factors through a projective $\bQ$-factorial small modification $Z_i$ of $\Bl_e X_i$, followed by a surjective regular map $Z_i\to\Bl_e X_{i-1}$.
+such that the rational map $\Bl_e X_i\dashrightarrow\Bl_e X_{i+1}$ factors through a projective $\bQ$-factorial small modification $Z_i$ of $\Bl_e X_i$, followed by a surjective regular map $Z_i\to\Bl_e X_{i+1}$.
 The first toric variety in the sequence $X_1$ is a small modification of $\oLM_n$ (having the same rays) which is an isomorphism on the open torus.
 Hence, $\Bl_e X_1$ is a small modification of $\Bl_e\oLM_n$.
 The result now follows from Thm. \ref{GNW theorem} and \ref{MDS obs}. \end{proof}